danog/MadelineProtoDocs/docs/PHP/danog/MadelineProto/SimpleEventHandler.md

 ### `fullChatLastUpdated(mixed $id): int`

-When were full info for this chat last cached.
+When was full info for this chat last cached.

 Parameters: